mas2g2/RJI-CS4320-Project/README.md

 Description:

-- The user logs in to the site, and is able to select images for a given category and downloads images that receive at least the rating specified by the user
+- The user logs in to the site, uploads and submits images and downloads images of a particular category that receive at least the rating specified by the user

 Triggers:

 - Select Wanted Categories
 - Select Minimum Rating Wanted
-- Select Images to Download
+- Click images that will be downloaded or click Download All button to download all images

 Actors